 8. Best Plant-Based: Garden of Life Raw Organic Protein & Greens

-This protein powder from Garden of Life is formulated with plant-based ingredients including spinach, kale, broccoli, and alfalfa grass.
+This tried-and-tested protein powder from Garden of Life is formulated with plant-based ingredients including spinach, kale, broccoli, and alfalfa grass.
+The plant-based protein powder for teens is kosher-friendly.

 - Gluten, soy, and dairy-free